 Case Study: Pascack Bank

-Pascack Bank Solves Tiered Recovery Requirements Using EVault SaaS enabled Product Suite
+Pascack Bank Solves Tiered Recovery Requirements Using EVault Cloud Backup Service enabled Product Suite

 Pascack Community Bank opened its doors in 2002 with a goal of becoming the banking alternative in northern Bergen County, New Jersey.
 The Bank strives to grow its business by taking an old-fashioned approach: Its employees know customers’ names, respond promptly to their requests and offer products and services in an environment that welcomes inquiry and innovation.
 The results have been very positive.
 Pascack Community Bank opened two new branches—in Hackensack and Nutley, New Jersey—within a year, and plans to open another shortly.